Your rights if your partner owns the home

 You’ll both be equally responsible for the mortgage payments.
 If one of you stops paying, the other will have to pay the full amount.

-Neither of you can change the terms of the mortgage without the other’s permission.
+Neither of you can change the terms of the mortgage without the other’s permission, and the permission of the mortgage lender.

 Housing laws differ between Scotland and England.